City of Melbourne is making it easier for all residents to access the benefits of more affordable renewable energy, no matter where they live.

 On this page you can:

-Our first batteries will be installed in 2024 at:
+Our first three batteries are being installed in mid-2024 at:

-The Power Melbourne project will install a network of community batteries around the city, linked to a retail electricity plan to help our community access more affordable renewable electricity.
+The Power Melbourne project is installing a network of community batteries around the city.
+In the pilot phase, the batteries will be linked to a community benefit fund to support local renewable projects.
+Following the pilot phase, the batteries will be linked to a renewable electricity plan to improve access to more affordable renewable electricity.

-These batteries will allow renewable energy to be stored, then released back into the electricity grid when it is needed most.
+Coupled with rooftop solar and charging from the grid when renewables are plentiful, community batteries allow cheap renewable energy to be stored and released when it’s needed most.
 This will help unlock access to renewable energy for the majority of City of Melbourne residents and small business owners who don’t have access to their own solar power.

 Check out City of Melbourne's Power Melbourne YouTube Channel for a series of short videos.

-Community batteries (also known as neighbourhood batteries or mid-scale batteries) store energy to support consumers, communities and the electricity system.
+Community batteries (also known as neighbourhood batteries) store energy to support consumers, communities and the electricity system.
+Community batteries help replace fossil fuel generation by bringing cheaper renewables into the system, and allowing the grid to handle more distributed energy resources like solar and electric vehicles.
 They:

-• Absorb power when there is a lot available, such as when the sun is shining, and release it back into the grid when its needed most.
+• Absorb energy when there is a lot of renewables available during the day, and release it back into the grid when it's needed most.

 • Are generally installed in public spaces in and around buildings close to where electricity is used or generated.